Get access to everything we publish when you sign up for Outside+.

 If you’re at a loss as to where different types of cooking oils should be stored, this guide will answer your most pressing questions.
 We’re explaining which oils are best kept refrigerated and which shouldn’t.
 Even healthy oils can turn bad in quality, taste and healthiness when stored near a stove or exposed to heat and light, so it’s important to know how to store them properly.

-According to certified nutrition specialist and doctor of natural medicine Josh Axe, oils containing polyunsaturated fatty acids (PUFAs), like nut, seed and fish oils, are especially susceptible to oxidation, so these varieties are best kept in the fridge.
-Although many will go cloudy when stored at cold temperatures, a few minutes at room temperature should help revert them to their natural state.
-Or before refrigerating, place oils in a container you can scoop them out from.
+In general, you want to store cooking oils with polyunsaturated fats (PUFAs) in the fridge.
+According to certified nutrition specialist and doctor of natural medicine Josh Axe, oils containing PUFAs, like nut, seed and fish oils, are especially susceptible to oxidation.
+Although many cooking oils will go cloudy when stored at cold temperatures, a few minutes at room temperature should help revert them to their natural state.
+Or, before refrigerating, place oils in a container you can scoop them out from.